-Finland has rules (primary and secondary laws, as well as guidance) that impose and enforce CbC requirements on the Ultimate Parent Entity (UPE) of a multinational enterprise group ("MNE" Group) that is resident for tax purposes in Finland.
-The first filing obligation for a CbC report in Finland commences in respect of fiscal years beginning on 1 January 2016 or later.
-Finland meets all the terms of reference relating to the domestic legal and administrative framework.1
+2. Greece has rules (primary and secondary laws) that impose and enforce CbC Reporting requirements on the Ultimate Parent Entity (UPE) of a multinational enterprise group ("MNE" Group) that is resident for tax purposes in Greece.
+The first filing obligation for a CbC report in Greece commences in respect of fiscal years beginning on 1 January 2016 or later.
+Greece meets all the terms of reference relating to the domestic legal and administrative framework.1